-In CoConstruct, not only can you add markup throughout your estimates, but you have the flexibility to specify your default markup amounts in a few unique ways.
+In CoConstruct's construction software, not only can you add markup throughout your estimates, but you have the flexibility to specify your default markup amounts in a few unique ways.

 % of Ext Cost (Markup)